swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 When matching with Unicode scalar semantics, metacharacters and character classes always match a single Unicode scalar value, even if that scalar comprises part of a grapheme cluster.

-These semantic levels lead to different results, especially when working with strings that have decomposed characters.
+These semantic levels lead to different results when working with strings that have characters made up of multiple Unicode scalar values, such as Emoji or decomposed characters.
 In the following example, `queRegex` matches any 3-character string that begins with `"q"`.

 ```swift
 let composed = "qué"